andypiper/fivebyfive/notes.md

   - more patterns
     - rainbow heart
   - replicate the [Arduino samples](https://github.com/01Space/ESP32-C3FH4-RGB) in Mpy
-- learn about the power draw
-  - [from @matt_trentini](https://twitter.com/matt_trentini/status/1490475943059542019): "Take care about how many and how brightly you drive those Neopixels.
-Last I checked they can consume up to 60mA *each* and 20mA is common.
-Given the micro can consume a couple of hundred mA you can easily exceed your power limit (presumably max 500mA)."
-  - try out various brightness options, per pixel analysis, etc.
 - tooling
   - played with [`rshell`](https://core-electronics.com.au/tutorials/getting-started-with-raspberry-pi-pico.html)
     - issues holding a stable REPL connection.
 Power?
 USB reliability?